Devanshi098/ChapterCircle/README.md

 ## **Features**
 ✔️ **User Registration** – Sign up with a username, email, and password.
 ✔️ **Book Management** – Store and retrieve book details, including cover images and sample URLs.
-✔️ **Book Clubs** – Create clubs around books, invite friends, and discuss together.
+✔️ **Book Clubs** – Create clubs around books!
 ✔️ **Membership System** – Users can join and leave clubs.
+✔️ **Community discussion** - Club members can discuss their takes on the books they read.
 ✔️ **REST API** – Backend powered by **Express & MySQL**, tested via Postman.

 ## **Tech Stack**